Home On Chögyam Trungpa

 Ocean of Dharma Quotes of the Week is edited and produced by Carolyn Rose Gimian.
 Thank you to Lady Diana Mukpo, Mrs. Gimian, and Shambhala Publications for making these teachings available on the Chronicles.

-These three talks on the enlightenment of the Buddha were given at Karme Choling in December 1975.
+These seven talks where given at Karme Choling in December 1970.